Lucio was the one who asked if he wasn’t interested in seeing any indoor pro volleyball game.

 Hinata just never had expected to be able to stay so close to him, never once had the thought that maybe he would be able to see this man in action crossed his mind.
 He watched amazed as the man said something to one of his players.

-He then took his phone out and took a not-so-good picture of him, sending it to Kageyama, Tsukishima and Yamaguchi, knowing they would be dying of jealous that he got to see a game with Bernardinho as coach (Tsukishima in special was his fan).
+He then took his phone out and took a not-so-good picture of him, sending it to Kageyama, Tsukishima and Yamaguchi, knowing they would be dying of jealous that he got to see a game with Bernardinho as a coach (Tsukishima in special was his fan).

 Lucio explained to him some of qualifications of the team players, though honestly all Hinata heard was that someone called Mari was an Olympic champion and was playing for Bauru (so that was the name of the other team).
-He was still too busy staring at Bernardinho, only coming out of his trance when he saw the game had started.
+He was still too busy staring at Bernardinho, only coming out of his trance when he saw that the game had started.

 He cheered loudly as he saw the first block of the game working out.
 As it was to be expected the game was a high-quality one, much more higher than he would usually be able to see on person.